cis-projects/swen90007_course_notes/react-example/swen90007-react-example-primer-milestone--1.md

 ```

 > [!question] What are NPM and NPX?
 > NPM is primarily a package manager for Node.js dependencies (called modules), if we want to make use of external libraries - such as React - we can use NPM to fetch and manage those for us.
 NPM can also be used to run scripts, and is handy for automating tasks within your project - more on that later.
 NPX allows us to execute arbitrary node modules, normally you'll do this if you want to run a module managed by NPM, but NPX is not restricted to modules you've installed explicitly, for example `npx https://gist.github.com/Tynael/0861d31ea17796c9a5b4a0162eb3c1e8` will run a module located on GitHub.

 ## Java and Tomcat

-The Set up for Java is identical to the set up detailed [here] with a few minor differences
+The Set up for Java is identical to the set up detailed [here](../setup_dev/1_intellij_install.md) and for Tomcat [here](../setup_dev/2_tomcat_download.md)

-- [ ] #daily #work/unimelb differences for Java setup ⏳ 2023-08-05

 ## PostgreSQL and pgAdmin

-- [ ] #daily #work/unimelb differences for PostgreSQL setup ⏳ 2023-08-05
+For details on how to set up PostgreSQL and pgAdmin follow this [guide](../setup_dev/3_postgresql_setup.md)

 ## Visual Studio Code